Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/outline.md

   Another commentator says he still better than most cybervators although it was in cyberspace which of course does not all ways translate in an actual fight.
 The othe commentaor exlaims especial when your not a cybervator to begin with.
 What was he tinking choose some normal human as a partner.
 He wasnt thinking it was nothing but pure neptusim.
 This is why I have have been advocating for years that the top Cybervator shouldn't be allowed to choose their partner.
 It's bad sportsmanship I'll tell you.

-  Airiona begs Max not to forfeit and tells him this is the perfect opportunity to show the world that anyone can be a Cyber.Fighter.
+  Spike begs Max not to forfeit and tells him this is the perfect opportunity to show the world that anyone can be a Cyber.Fighter.
 Max tells him that he wont and that they will forfeit

   Max takes advantage of his position for his own desires and switches with Jax seeing this as his opportunity to fight and almost gets his self killed by Harmony but still manages to everyone's surprised he is able to wield a Cyber.Beast